 This is a cabbage and romaine lettuce bed.
 There are some broccoli's and kales in there too.
 The lettuce will be ready to pick 2-3 weeks before the cabbage, so I alternated them.
 While the cabbages grow, if they give a little shade to the lettuce, that's ok.
 In between, are tiny lettuce and cabbage seedlings so they will grow and replace the ones I pick.

 I have a soap dispenser mounted on a fence post filled with Liquid Soap Refill for easy hand washing and vegetable rinsing.
+I'm considering changing that to a recycled plastic bottle that holds more soap.
 There's a sponge, and a beautiful head of organic Grosse Blonde Paresseuse lettuce.
 There is nothing like picking a head of lettuce and washing off the mud splatter outside before bringing it in the kitchen for lunch.
 This is as fresh as it gets, retaining as much nutrition as possible.
 It's an energizing gift of the universe.

 Moisturize, hydrate, and nourish your lips with wonderfully luxurious